arminshoughi/python-eureka-client/README.md

 Python 3.7+

-*From `0.9.0`, python 2 is no longer supported, if you are using python 2, please use  version `0.8.12`.*

 ## Why choose

 * Register your python components to eureka server.
-* Support failover.
-* Support DNS discovery.
+* Support fail over.
 * Send heartbeat to eureka server.
 * Pull registry from eureka server.
 * Easy to use interface to use other REST service.
 * HA when calling other REST service.
-* Both trandictional and async def interfaces are provided.
+* Both traditional and async def interfaces are provided.
-* The http client lib is replacable.
+* The http client lib is replaceable.

 ## How to use